landeeyo/TimesheetReminder/README.md

 All of us know how important it is.
 There's no better way to focus developer's brain on some task than combine it with female beauty.
 Once upon a time great tradition was born, tradition of sending photos of chicks at 16 PM to all scatterbrained devs.
-Since then no lacks in timesheet completion has been observed.
+Since then no lacks in timesheet completion have been observed.
 However our code hasn't been perfect.
 It has been sending same girls repeatedly.
 Girls sometimes were too plastic.
 So I decided to improve our legendary reminder mechanism, by recreating it...